tuan1412/serialport/README.md

-# Serial-Lib
+# SerialPort

 A modern JavaScript library for serial port communication in the browser using the Web Serial API.
+This library provides a simple and reliable way to interact with serial devices directly from your web applications.

 ## Features